geoffreygao1/Hair-Salon/README.md

 ## Setup/Installation Requirements

 ### Database Installation
-_Use the `geoffrey_gao_dump.sql` file located in the top level of this repo to create a new database in MySQL Workbench with the name `geoffrey_gao`._
+_Use the `geoffrey_gao.sql` file located in the top level of this repo to create a new database in MySQL Workbench with the name `geoffrey_gao`._

 ### Run this project
 * _Clone this repository_